GxM20/FinTech_Case_Study/README.md

 Another way Chime is challenging traditional banking is its lack of physical branches.
 Chime has always been a mobile first, web-based banking service, offering all of their services at the convenience of the user's cellphone or computer.
 This may be a turn off for customers who preferred to make deposits, withdrawals, and apply for loans by speaking with a representative, but those customers aren't necessarily in Chime's targeted demographic.
 Indeed the target demographic skews younger than most other banks, specifically targeting Millenials and GenZ.
 According to [Forbes.com](https://www.forbes.com/sites/ronshevlin/2022/05/16/2022-online-bank-ranking-chime-at-the-top-current-coming-on-strong/?sh=7d099ae81573), more than 25% of GenZ and nearly 33% of Millenials use a digital bank as their primary provider.
 It is no secret that younger generations prefer online services for most things and banking has proved to be no exception.
 Chime may have been ahead of the curve when it launched in 2014, but now in 2023 they have a proven record of accountability as more and more customers consider making the switch to digital banking.

+What tech do they implement and how?
+(Research company engineering blog and/or slackshare)

 ## Market Size and Challengers

 "Neobanking" is the term for the market in which Chime operates.
 This industry includes digital financial institutions operating solely online.
 The last decade has seen a steady increase in the neobanking industry's market size.
 In [2021](https://research.contrary.com/reports/chime), the market size was over $45 billion, in [2022](https://www.grandviewresearch.com/industry-analysis/neobanking-market) it exceeded $66 billion and by 2028 it is expected to reach $600 billion.
 Clearly there is plenty of room for Chime to continue to grow at a staggering rate, despite its already lucrative start.